jakelw96/readme-generator/README.md

     ## License

-    ### undefined
+    ### MIT
-    This application is covered under the undefined license.
-To learn more about this license, please click the link. undefined
+    This application is covered under the MIT license.
+To learn more about this license, please click the link.
+[MIT](https://choosealicense.com/licenses/mit/)

   ## Contributing